Wangxs404/video2ppt/docs/README_en.md

 ### Q: Does it require internet connection?
 A: No, all processing is done locally on your machine.

-### Q: Can I run this on macOS/Linux?
+### Q: Can I run this on macOS/Linux/Windows?
-A: Yes, this tool is cross-platform and works on Windows, macOS, and Linux.
+A: Yes, this tool is cross-platform and works on all platforms.

 ## 🐛 Troubleshooting